 Symptoms Experienced by Everyone

-There are many symptoms of diabetes that are not unique to women, and instead are experienced anyone with diabetes.
+Many symptoms of diabetes are not unique to women and instead are experienced by anyone with diabetes.

 Hard to Notice